MLi-lab-Bioinformatics-NJUCM/HerbiV/README_EN.md

 - `score`: int, only the record whose combined_score is no less than it will be picked out, `990` by default;
 - `out_for_cytoscape`: boolean, decides whether to output the file which will be used for Cytoscape mapping, `True` by default;
 - `out_graph`: boolean, decides whether to output the network visualization in html format based on ECharts, `True` by default;
-- `re`: boolean, decides whether to return to the original analysis results (prescription (only when HVPID is input), tcm, compounds (ingredients), proteins (targets), and the links), `True` by default.
-If `re` is `True`, the function will return to the result of `formula`, `formula_tcm_links`, `tcm`, `tcm_chem links`, `chem`, `chem_protein_links` and `proteins` (return to `formula` and `formula_tcm_links` only when HVPID is input), all of which are in pd.DataFrame form, storing the information of tcm, the information of prescription-tcm connection, the information of the compounds or the ingredients, the information of the compounds or ingredients-proteins or the targets connection and the information of the proteins or targets, respectively;
+-  `re`: boolean, decides whether to return to the original analysis results (prescription (only when the input tcm_or_formula is HVPID), tcm, compounds (ingredients), proteins (targets), and the links), `True` by default.
+If `re` is `True`, the function will return to the result of `formula`, `formula_tcm_links`, `tcm`, `tcm_chem links`, `chem`, `chem_protein_links` and `proteins` (return to `formula` and `formula_tcm_links` only when the input tcm_or_formula is HVPID), all of which are in pd.DataFrame form, storing the information of tcm, the information of prescription-tcm connection, the information of the compounds or the ingredients, the information of the compounds or ingredients-proteins or the targets connection and the information of the proteins or targets, respectively;
 - `path`: str, which is the path to store the results, defaulted to `result/`.
-A corrsponding catalogue will be established automatically if the path can not be found.
+A corresponding catalogue will be established automatically if the path can not be found.

 ## `from_proteins`